are health tests that can be performed on the Newfoundland which guides the breeder in making informed decisions.

 am a firm believer in health testing.
 I'm also a firm believer in proper diet,

-proper growth and development.
-I believe the development is 100% genetics, followed by 100% environment.
+exercise, and protecting the environment of your Newfoundland.
+The development is 100% genetics, followed by 100% environment.
 Genetic considerations are the entirety of what we must consider as a breeder.
 Once the puppy is born, environment is 100% of how well that puppy will do within the possibility of his genetics.

 in mind a breeder is not required to perform these health tests by AKC,

 the State, or any other authority.

 I have personally health tested over 50 Newfoundland dogs.
 This is my breed of choice and the only breed I raise.